 This dish was inspired by a visit to Boot & Shoe Service, a favorite Oakland, California eatery.
 I went there on a day I was feeling a bit out of sorts and in dire need for comfort and nourishment.
-The meal that I had brought me back to life and I was so grateful and inspired that I wrote an entire Weekend Meditation post about it.
+The meal I had brought me back to life and I was so grateful and inspired that I wrote an entire Weekend Meditation post about it.
 A few days later, I was craving it again and happily realized that I had all the fixings to make it right there at home.

-The Bram.
 "What is that gorgeous, rustic dish you're using in the final step when you cook the egg?" you ask.
 It's a bram, a simple clay cooking vessel from Egypt that is glazed on the inside and rough on the outside.
-I use it because the clay really holds the heat and the moisture, and it's the perfect size for one person.
+I use it because the clay really holds the heat and moisture, and it's the perfect size for one person.
 I also like it for its rustic beauty.
 Is it necessary?
 No. You could start this whole dish in a small cast iron skillet, for instance, and just crack the egg on top and slide it into the oven.
 Or you could use a cazuela, like they did at Boot & Shoe Service.
 Just be sure that whatever you're using is oven-safe.
 See below for more discussion on this topic.

-The Egg.
 As mentioned, I think the egg is key to the success of this dish and I encourage you to find the best eggs you can.
-Right now, eggs from pastured chickens are your best bet and are starting to show up more and more at farmers' markets around the country.
+Right now, eggs from pastured chickens are your best bet and are starting to show up more and more at farmers markets around the country.
 Also, you can skip the whole step of cracking an egg over the chickpeas and cooking it in the oven if you want.
 Just plop a poached or fried egg on top instead.
 I recommend, though, that no matter what you do, the yolk should be runny.

 Is using the toaster oven necessary?
 No, but it is more efficient.
 Of course, if you have a wood-burning oven like they do at Boot & Shoe, you can just slide it in there.
 (Hahaha!)
 I use my toaster oven because I don't want to heat up my whole oven only to pop something in for 5 to 7 minutes.
 That said, if you're organized enough, this could be the time that you roast up some sweet potatoes or potatoes.
 You could also tuck it in anytime you have the oven on for other things, such as bread.
 Just keep an eye on it so you don't overcook the yolk.

 In a medium-sized frying pan, sauté the onion in the olive oil and a pinch of salt until it softens and is beginning to turn translucent.
 Add the sausage and continue cooking until the sausage begins to brown.
 You may want to break up the sausage as it starts to cook in order to distribute evenly.

-Meanwhile, preheat your oven to 375°F or turn your toaster oven onto its toast setting.
+Meanwhile, preheat your oven to 375°F or turn your toaster oven on to its toast setting.

 Add the kale.
 It's nice if the kale is a bit wet from washing, as a little water will steam up and help cook the kale, as well as help with scraping up any of the browned bits from the onion and sausage.
 If your kale isn't wet, you may want to add a splash of water to the pan.
-Cook until the kale is wilted and then add the chickpeas and heat through.
+Cook until the kale is wilted, then add the chickpeas and heat through.
 Stir gently so you don't mash the chickpeas too much.
 Taste for salt.

-Bake for about 7 minutes, checking at the 5 minute mark, or until the white is set but the yolk is still runny.
-Note: Depending on the kind of toaster oven you have, you may have to place some tinfoil over the top of the dish if the oven's heating elements are too close to the egg.
+Bake for about 7 minutes, checking at the 5-minute mark, or until the white is set but the yolk is still runny.
+Depending on the kind of toaster oven you have, you may have to place some tinfoil over the top of the dish if the oven's heating elements are too close to the egg.
 It was fine to leave it uncovered in my toaster oven.
 If you are using a regular oven, you may also want to cover the dish in order to trap the heat inside and help the egg to cook.